SuliacLEGUILLOU/valentine/README.md

 Each resource folder are build around the following files:

 - controller: Manage the routing and the basic control of the resource
-- model: Contain the database and api internal structure of the resource.
+- model: Contain the database and api internal structure of the resource
+- rule_set: Define all the rules linked to this resource to the authorization_engine.
+Rules can be used in the entire project

 ### Presenter